luoxisteven/CRUD-Demo/README.md

 aws lightsail push-container-image --region ap-southeast-2 --service-name testing --label dotnet-inmemorydb --image luoxisteven/dotnet-inmemorydb:latest
 ```

+## Setting up Custom Domain for Container (Try Amazon API Gateway and SSL):
+1) Create a SSL/TLS Certificate
+2) Setting up a CNAME record for the SSL/TLS Certificate
+3) Setting up another CNAME record for your domain and the default domain

 ## Push image to Azure Container Registry (ACR)
 ``` bash
 # Beware of the node architect whether it is ARM64 or x86